einarijunter/junction-2019/README.md

 The Jupyter notebooks can be found from `notebooks` folder, while the Power BI visualization file is located in `Power BI` folder.

-Python code utilizes open source libraries:
+Python code utilizes common open source libraries:
 - numpy
 - pandas
 - requests